Landen-Master/Reputation_Playbook/README.md

 # Reputation_Playbook
- This program queries multiple reputation vendors for given IP addresses, domains, and files, and generates a succinct report of information from each
+ This program queries multiple reputation aggregators for given IP addresses, domains, and files, and generates a succinct report of information from each
 ## User Guide

 This program is written in Python and currently uses the requests library alongside VirusTotal and IBM X-Force's APIs.